OPEnSLab-OSU/Dendrometer/README.md

 ### Mechanical Components:
 Drawings and mechanical design files for the carbon fiber Dendrometer mechanical piece and 3D printed parts for the pelican case.
 ### PCB:
-Printed circuit board (PCB) files for both the hub and node.
+Printed circuit board (PCB) design files for the nodes.
 ### src:
 Contains all of the code used on the dendrometer.